 However, if umbilical hernias in babies do not improve by this time, or if the hernia returns in adulthood or shows signs of strangulation, the doctor may recommended surgery.
 This surgery is aimed at preventing complications, such as intestinal infections or tissue death due from reduced circulation in the area.

-This type of surgery is simple, can be performed on children from 5 years of age.
+This type of surgery is simple and can be performed on children from 5 years of age.
 The two common approaches include:

 - Videolaparoscopy, which is carried out under general anesthesia.
 Three small incisions are made in the abdomen to allow the entry of a microcamera and other medical instruments to repair the hernia.